-If you use the metro, take the orange line to the Smithsonian stop.
+If you use the metro, take the orange, silver or blue line to the Smithsonian stop.
 You will have fairly easy access to the Washington Monument, the World War II Memorial, the Martin Luther King Memorial, the Korean War Memorial, the Lincoln Memorial, and the Vietnam Veterans Memorial.
-Plan to walk about three miles roundtrip from the Smithsonian metro stop to these monuments and back.
+Plan to walk about three miles round trip from the Smithsonian metro stop to these monuments and back.
 If you want to see the FDR Memorial and the Jefferson Memorial, you will walk at least one mile further.

 If you are feeling really ambitious and want to see all the monuments, park on the south end of Ohio Dr. and see the Jefferson Memorial before heading up to FDR and then to the main monuments.
 Street parking in the evening is free and fairly easy to find.
 If you are short on time or energy, you can park on Ohio Dr. across from the FDR Memorial and start there.
 Make sure to walk out to the Tidal Basin for a nice evening view of the Jefferson Memorial if you don’t have time to see it up close.

 Biking around the monuments at night is a very efficient way to see everything without walking several miles.
 You may choose to do a bike tour through a company such as Bike and Roll.
 You can rent a bike through Capital Bikeshare and guide yourself around the monuments.
 Through Capital Bikeshare, you may pick up a bike with the swipe of your credit card near the Jefferson Memorial, FDR Memorial, or the Lincoln Memorial and return it at any number of locations in the city.

 Several tour companies in Washington D.C. offer tours of the monuments at night.
 One benefit of a tour company is that you will likely get to see other parts of the city as well.